 These settings can be changed in the system parameters on the OEM server.
 The default settings are shown below:

-When will the device actually enter recovery mode, and parameter selection
+When will the device actually enter recovery mode?

 Once recovery mode is set - an asynchronous message is queued on the server - which is delivered to the device when it next connects in.
 This cannot be forced from the server side, as our devices sleep in a low power state, with the modem off when they can to conserve power.